david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 Note that the output is printed to the terminal window as JSON, and there are a variety of fields for timestamps, lables, and other information.
 Also note that 'Speech' is being recognized.

-Run the script, pointing it at the animal sounds file.  **DAVID: Share files and change TBD below**
+Run the script, pointing it at the animal sounds file.
 ```sh
 ./audio_event_detection.sh ~/gva/media/TBD.wav
 ```